horizonjohn/horizonjohn.github.io/_pages/about.md

 <!-- [**Github**](None) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>-->

-- *Motivation*: In the field of fashion design, sketches are a fundamental tool for designers to express their inspiration.
+- <b>*Motivation*</b>: In the field of fashion design, sketches are a fundamental tool for designers to express their inspiration.
 The sketches drawn by different designers exhibit distinct style differences, such as variations in the number and thickness of sketch strokes.
-- *Solution*: We introduce StyleMe, an AI-aided fashion design system that employs Grad-CAM and AdaLIN to guide the generation of sketches, preserving the designer's unique style in the sketches.
+- <b>*Solution*</b>: We introduce StyleMe, an AI-aided fashion design system that employs Grad-CAM and AdaLIN to guide the generation of sketches, preserving the designer's unique style in the sketches.
 Additionally, it utilizes a two-stage generation network, combining AE (Autoencoder) and GAN (Generative Adversarial Network), to color the generated sketches with a personalized style.
 </div>
 </div>